surfergrl/bica-surf-club/README.md

 - Professional images from local pro-photographer

 As the club has only recently reformed, these ideas will only be relevant as it develops, but would make the site much more useful.
+- More information on club members and their qualifications
+- Policies e.g. DBS checks, safety policy, constitution
 - News feature for event photos and reports
 - Gallery feature to showcase some of the best images from club events
 - Newsletter signup

 ---